 One-time secret links ensure sensitive information can only be accessed once.
 After the recipient views the content, the link becomes invalid and the data is permanently deleted.
 This prevents unauthorized access even if the link is intercepted or shared, making it ideal for passwords and credentials.

-Ephemeral messaging is ideal for sharing temporary passwords, API keys, access credentials, and other sensitive information that doesn't need permanent storage.
-It's also useful for confidential discussions where you want to minimize digital footprint while maintaining privacy for personal or business communications.
+Ephemeral messaging is ideal for sharing temporary passwords, API keys, access credentials, and other sensitive information that does not need permanent storage.
+It is also useful for confidential discussions where you want to minimize your digital footprint while maintaining privacy for personal or business communications.